pocketbase/pocketbase/README.md

 **For documentation and examples, please visit https://pocketbase.io/docs.**

-> ⚠️ Although the web API definitions are considered stable,
-> please keep in mind that PocketBase is still under active development
+> ⚠️ Please keep in mind that PocketBase is still under active development
 > and therefore full backward compatibility is not guaranteed before reaching v1.0.0.